Does this test have other names?

 You don't need to prepare for this test.
 But be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

-Cystic Fibrosis: Clinical Manifestations and Diagnosis.
-UptoDate., Laboratory Diagnosis of Gastrointestinal and Pancreatic Disorders.
+Cystic fibrosis: Assessment and management of pancreatic insufficiency.
+UpToDate., Cystic Fibrosis: Clinical Manifestations and Diagnosis.
+UptoDate., Exocrine pancreatic insufficiency.
+UpToDate., Laboratory Diagnosis of Gastrointestinal and Pancreatic Disorders.
 Salwen MJ, et al. Henry's Clinical Diagnosis and Management by Laboratory Methods.
 Chap.
 22, pp. 312-28.